RobItu/Ethernaut_level_3/README.md

 # Ethernaut Level 3

 Code that I used to pass the Coin Flip security puzzle from OpenZeppelin's Ethernaut challenge.
 Using hardhat, I created a script that would determine the same block hash that the target smart contract used to determine it's randomness.
-With this knowledge, I correctly guessed 10 times in a row the outcome of flipping the coin flip.
+With this knowledge, I correctly guessed 10 times in a row the outcome of flipping the coin.
 Learned how to interact with a deployed contract.

 ## To replicate